lanl/TSEUQLib/README.md

 Construct Taylor series expansions for surrogate modelling.
 Compute UQ and sensitivity analysis metrics of the Taylor series expansion.

 # Prerequisites
-Install OTILib from [Link text](https://github.com/mauriaristi/otilib).
+Install OTILib from https://github.com/mauriaristi/otilib.
 This will create a new conda environment with OTILib installed.

 Activate the otilib conda environment, for example:
 ```bash